codelv/enaml-web/README.md

 ```

-Next use the `AutoForm` component and pass in either a new or populated instance of the model to render the form.
+Next use the `AutoForm` node and pass in either a new or populated instance of the model to render the form.

 ```python